Appears in: Rhythm & Bones Issue #1

 Release Date: July 10/2018

 Summary: A young girl finds herself appointed judge, jury, and executioner in an otherworldly dispute.

-Read it online for free here.
-You can also download the whole issue in PDF form.
+Read it for free at Rhythm & Bones, where you can also download the whole issue in PDF form.
+(Or, read on below).

 The Beast and the Hummingbirds